lovnishverma/justbuying/README.md

 > A production-ready e-commerce website built using WordPress and WooCommerce with a focus on performance, responsive design, SEO, and user experience.

 > **Note:** This repository is intended for portfolio and educational purposes.
-Sensitive production configuration, credentials, and client-specific assets are intentionally excluded.
+Sensitive production configuration, credentials, and client-specific assets are intentionally password protected.

 ---